vbacollective/wasabi/docs/API_REFERENCE.md

 Enables or disables automatic reconnection using exponential backoff.

-When a session loss is detected during polling, Wasabi saves all connection settings, cleans up resources, waits for the calculated delay, and invokes `ConnectHandle` with the original URL to re-establish the session.
+When a session loss is detected during polling, Wasabi saves all connection settings, cleans up resources, waits for the calculated delay, and invokes `ConnectHandle` with the original URL to re‑establish the session.
 The delay between attempts doubles on each failure (e.g., Attempt 1: `baseDelayMs`, Attempt 2: `baseDelayMs * 2`, etc., capped at 30 seconds).

-> [!WARNING]
-> Reconnect attempts run on the main VBA thread.
-The delay period uses `DoEvents` internally, which yields to the Windows message pump but does not fully release the thread.

 ### WebSocketSetOfflineQueueing
 ```vb
 Public Sub WebSocketSetOfflineQueueing(ByVal enabled As Boolean, Optional ByVal handle As Long = INVALID_CONN_HANDLE)
 ```

 Enables or disables the offline retention queue.

 When enabled, any calls to `WebSocketSend`, `WebSocketSendBinary`, or `MqttPublish` while the socket is disconnected will be stored in an internal buffer rather than discarded.
-Once `AutoReconnect` successfully re-establishes the connection, all buffered messages are automatically flushed to the server in the exact order they were queued.
+Once `AutoReconnect` successfully re‑establishes the connection, all buffered messages are automatically flushed to the server in the exact order they were queued.

 #### Example
 ```vb